Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

     * Square?

 * If you want functions/methods specific to Rectangle (or any other struct), how would you go about implementing these?
-* Can you control the visibility of the functions define in a trait?
+* Can you control the visibility of the functions defined in a trait?

 ### Part 3.2 Rust's built in traits